Optimal dense materialization of the stabilizer formalism without polynomial overhead: Preliminaries

+\begin{remark} Throughout the paper, compact stabilizer and Clifford descriptions are understood projectively unless an explicit scalar phase is supplied.
+Thus a stabilizer check matrix specifies the one-dimensional common $+1$ eigenspace, rather than a distinguished normalized vector, and a Clifford tableau specifies the conjugation action of a Clifford operator only up to a global phase.
+When we speak of materializing a dense state vector or Clifford matrix, we mean materializing a chosen representative of this projective object. \end{remark}

-This explicit-output task is different from the usual polynomial-time stabilizer simulation problem.
-In ordinary stabilizer simulation one keeps a compact description throughout.
-Here, by contrast, the goal is specifically to \emph{materialize} the dense state vector.
+This explicit output setting is different from the usual polynomial-time simulation problem.
+In ordinary simulation one keeps a compact description throughout.
+Here, by contrast, the goal is specifically to \emph{materialize} the dense state vector or the dense Clifford matrix.

-De Silva et al. \cite{de2025fast} showed that Gray code is the right traversal order for this problem.
+De Silva et al.~\cite{de2025fast} showed that Gray code is the natural traversal order for the state vector problem.
 Their algorithm updates the current support index in constant time, but its phase update still costs linear time in the support dimension $k$.
 Hence the complexity is $O(n2^n)$ in the worst case $k=n$.
-Our goal is to remove that remaining factor of $n$.
+For the Clifford matrix problem, the analogous dense reconstruction from a compact tableau has output size $4^n$ but still carries an extra linear overhead, giving $O(n4^n)$.
+Our goal is to remove these remaining factors of $n$, obtaining $O(2^n)$ time for the full stabilizer state vector and $O(4^n)$ time for the full Clifford matrix.